mszegedy/plea/story/ch-1.md

 "Well… you know my parents.
 They were always, like, punishing me for not living up to their standards, you know?
 Sometimes it felt like I was being punished for nothing more than not being a girl."

 "So… your brain-worms are about _not_ being a girl?
-Look, I know I said I'd—"
+Uh, I know I said I'd—"

 "That's _not_ what I mean.
 Let me finish my fucking sentences.
 So like, when I was a kid, I… ever since I was a kid, I've always thought, maybe I deserve it, y'know?
 Call it adaptive or maladaptive or whatever, but I always thought about people I've read about in _way_ worse situations than me, who survived longer than I would have.
 I felt like a total loser."